khoai23/exam_builder/README.md

 - [x] CSV in utf-8 format cannot be read by Microsoft's Excel; likely requires full conversion to xlsx
 - [ ] Image support is only in solo mode; import image should support inline as default as well
 - [x] Show error when the Imgur module is dead.
-- [x] Timer for each exam is hardcoded
+- [x] Timer for each exam should not be hardcoded
 - [x] Redirection for identify is still (relatively) busted
 - [ ] Single manager capable of modifying settings (time limit, range, etc.)
 - [x] Single manager can export list of student in excel format; should be in the format/order of the original list